couchbaselabs/try-cb-dotnet/try-cb-dotnet-tutorial.md

 * `tutorial-part-1` is the most simple skeleton that can compile and show a UI.
 It's not possible to navigate the app yet.
 * `tutorial-part-2` is the result of part 1 and returns static content to allow the user to browse the site.
 It returns only static data.
 * `tutorial-part-3` is the result of part 2 and adds queries and live data to the site.
-It's now possible to navigate the site and get actual data back served from Couchbase Server 4.0.
+It's now possible to navigate the site and get actual data back served from Couchbase Server.
 * `tutorial-part-4` is the result of part 3 and adds user login and password storage to the site.
 * `tutorial-part-5` is the result of part 4 and shows a few extra options in the Couchbase .NET SDK, such as LINQ support.
 * `master` is the final result after refactoring part 5.

 ###A quick note on the source itself
-This source code is split up into three separate parts.
+This source code is split up into three separate parts, shown in the following diagram.

-1. The 'red box' is the Couchbase Server Cluster our data storage
+1. Couchbase: The red box is the Couchbase Server Cluster serving our data
-2. The 'green box' represents the API server, responsible for serving the data to the UI.
+2. Backend: The green box represents the API server, responsible for serving the data to the UI.
 In this case the backend is built with C# and Web API, but could be implemented in any language.
 We currently have tutorials for: [Java](https://github.com/couchbaselabs/try-cb-java), [Node.js](https://github.com/couchbaselabs/try-cb-nodejs) and [.net - this tutorial](https://github.com/couchbaselabs/try-cb-dotnet)
-3. The 'blue box' symbolises the UI itself.
+3. Frontend: The blue box symbolises the UI itself.
 This is the part of the application that surfaces the content to the user.
 It's all static HTML and JavaScript built to consume data from the API.
 We are not going to change a single line in the UI.

 ![app diagram](content/images/Screen Shot 2015-11-05 at 12.00.18.png)

-This application architecture gives a very clean seperation of concerns and would  allow us to change the  various parts in the application architecture without influencing the other parts.
-This is of course only true if we maintain the REST API methods and responses.
+This application architecture gives a very clean separation of concerns and would allow us to change the various parts in the application architecture without influencing the other parts.
+This is, of course, only true if we maintain the REST API methods and responses.

 In fact, this allows us to change the backend API without touching the front end code.
 Therefore, if you take a look at the Java version [`try-cb-java`](https://github.com/couchbaselabs/try-cb-java) you quickly learn that the UI is the same: it's only the backend that has changed.